mariadb-corporation/MaxScale/Documentation/Monitors/MariaDB-Monitor.md

       4. Disable scheduled server events (if event handling is on).
       5. Run the commands in `demotion_sql_file`.
       6. Flush the binary log (FLUSH LOGS) so that all events are on disk.
-2. Wait for the new master to catch up with the old master.
+2. Wait for the new primary to catch up with the old primary.
-3. Promote new master and redirect slaves as in failover steps 3 and 4.
-Also redirect the demoted old master.
+3. Promote new primary and redirect replicas as in failover steps 3 and 4.
+Also redirect the demoted old primary.
-4. Check that all slaves are replicating.
+4. Check that all replicas are replicating.

-Similar to failover, switchover is considered successful if the new master was successfully promoted.
+Similar to failover, switchover is considered successful if the new primary was successfully promoted.

-**Rejoin** joins a standalone server to the cluster or redirects a slave replicating from a server other than the master.
+**Rejoin** joins a standalone server to the cluster or redirects a replica replicating from a server other than the primary.
 A standalone server is joined
 by:

 1. Run the commands in `demotion_sql_file`.